Type 94 tankette: History and development

 From the 1920s, the Imperial Japanese Army tested a variety of European light tanks, including several Renault FTs, and a decision was reached in 1929 to proceed with the domestic development of a new vehicle based largely on the Carden-Loyd Mk VI tankette design to address the deficiencies of wheeled armored cars.

 The initial attempt resulted in the Type 92 Jyu-Sokosha for use by the cavalry.
 However, Japanese infantry commanders felt that a similar vehicle would be useful as the support vehicle for transport, scout and communications within the infantry divisions.

 A tankette fad occurred in Europe in the early 1930s, which was led by United Kingdom's Carden-Loyd Mk VI tankette.
 The IJA ordered six samples from the UK, along with some French Renault UE Chenillette vehicles and field tested them.
 The IJA determined that the British and French machines were too small to be practical, and started planning for a larger version, the Tokushu Keninsha (TK, meaning "Special Tractor").
 The Imperial Japanese Army also experimented with a variety of armored cars with limited success.
 The wheeled armored cars were not suitable for most operations in the puppet state of Manchukuo, due to the poor road conditions and severe winter climate.

 The design of the Type 94 began in 1932.
-Development was given to Tokyo Gas and Electric Industry (later known as Hino Motors) in 1933, and an experimental model was completed in 1934.
+Development was given to Tokyo Gas and Electric Industry (later known as Hino Motors) in 1933, and an experimental model was completed.
 It was a small light tracked vehicle with a turret armed with one machine gun.
 For cargo transportation it pulled an ammunition trailer.
 After trials in both Manchukuo and Japan, the design was standardized.
 It was reclassified as the Type 94 (Type 2594; tankette) and was designed for reconnaissance, but could also be used for supporting infantry attacks and transporting supplies.
-It entered service in 1935.
+It entered service in 1935.)
 The Type 94 was later superseded by the Type 97 Te-Ke tankette, which was designed as a fast reconnaissance vehicle.

-Oddly, many British and American sources have confused the Type 92 Cavalry Tank, of which only 167 were built with the Type 94, although the Type 94 was the model almost always encountered in the various fronts of the Pacific War.
+Many British and American sources have confused the Type 92 cavalry tank, of which only 167 were built with the Type 94, although the Type 94 was the model almost always encountered in the various fronts of the Pacific War.